Damage to your rented home

 Accidental damage caused by neighbours

-It's usually your landlord's responsibility to repair damage caused by an accident that was not your fault.
+It's usually your landlord's responsibility to repair damage that was not caused by you.

 This could include: